Skip to content

 The CMS January 2026 figures Texas income cap

+Setting up a Miller Trust in Texas starts with one number — the income cap.
 The Texas CMS January 2026 figures Medicaid long-term-care income limit is $2,982/month for a single applicant.
 If your family member's countable monthly income exceeds this limit, a properly drafted, signed, and funded QIT diverts the excess and brings countable income below the cap.
 The applicant's Personal Needs Allowance in Texas is $75/month.
-Source: HHSC Appendix XXXVI (Revision 26-1, Effective March 1, 2026).
+Source: HHSC Appendix XXXVI (Revision 26-1, Effective March 1, 2026) (see the citation list below to verify directly).

 What it actually looks like